Mirette S. Marzouk

 Symbolic Computation Group - University of Waterloo

-Member of the pen-math group working on building MathBrush a system for enabling mathematics on pen-based devices.
-The project is a platform for investigating pen-based math issues.
+Member of the pen-math group working on building MathBrush, a system for enabling mathematics on pen-based and touch-based devices.
 MathBrush accepts hand-written mathematical expressions from the user and provides multiple processing functionalities such as rendering, editing and manipulation using any integrated Computer Algebra Systems (CAS).
+The project is a platform for investigating hand written math issues.
+Among the many issues that the project investigates are: interface issues on different platforms and various input paradigms, recognition issues, natural editing and manipulation of hand written expressions, and processing and operationg on the expressions to generate results.

-My contributions include the following: participated in the design phases of the project architecture; implemented the math rendering tool (to render Presentation MathML); designed and implemented the MathBrush GUI; participated in implementing the integration interface with Maple and Mathematica CAS; and participated in project management and writing progress reports and technical papers.
+My contributions include the following: participated in the design phases of the project architecture; implemented the math rendering tool (to render Presentation MathML); designed and implemented the MathBrush GUI on Windows, Mac and iPad; implemented the integration interface with Maple and Mathematica CAS; and participated in project management and writing progress reports and technical papers.

 2000-2004